anemon-a/VoightKampffTest/README.md

 <h2 id="chapter-iii" >Chapter III</h2>
 <h2 id="intro" >Intro</h2>

- &mdash; It seems you feel our work is not a benefit to the public.
+ "It seems you feel our work is not a benefit to the public."

- &mdash; Replicants are like any other machine.
+ "Replicants are like any other machine.
 They're either a benefit or a hazard.
-If they're a benefit, it's not my problem.
+If they're a benefit, it's not my problem."

- &mdash; May I ask you a personal question?
+ "May I ask you a personal question?"

 Deckard sat down on a chair.

- &mdash; Sure.
+ "Sure."

- &mdash; Have you ever retired a human by mistake?
+ "Have you ever retired a human by mistake?"

- &mdash; No. - he didn't even blink.
+ "No," he didn't even blink.

- &mdash; But in your position that is a risk?
+ "But in your position that is a risk?"

 Deckard prepared to give some meaningful response, but then another person appeared in the room.
 It was a tall man, presumably in his fifties, wearing an impeccable black suit and some kind of